This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about a mastectomy:

-A mastectomy is surgery to remove all or part of your breast.
+A mastectomy is surgery to remove all or part of one or both breasts.
 Tissue, lymph nodes, or muscle near the breast may also be removed.
-A mastectomy is done to treat breast cancer and prevent cancer from spreading.
+A mastectomy may be done to treat breast cancer or prevent the cancer from spreading.
+The type of mastectomy used depends on the size of the tumor and if the cancer has spread.
 A mastectomy can also be done to prevent breast cancer.
 This may be a choice if you are at high risk for breast cancer.
-The type of mastectomy you need may depend on the size of the tumor.
-It may also depend on if the cancer has spread.

 How to prepare for a mastectomy: